btsmith1212/SVG-Logo-Maker/README.md

 ## Description

-This is a customer logo maker that utilizes inquirer for prompts to define their logo, then this is written to an SVG file that generates a logo.
+This is a custom logo maker that utilizes inquirer for prompts to define their logo, then this is written to an SVG file that generates a logo.

 ## Installation